jcv-pt/inpsyde/README.md

 | 10 | The latest version of all the code has been committed to GitHub in a private repository | OK |
 | 11 | The user jobs@inpsyde.com has read access to the repository | OK |

-## Notes

-Unfortunently point #5 was not met, the PHPCS check and code compliance reference was only provided in the checklist requirements, by the time ive realize this, my plugin was already fully codded, ive still tried to evalute the code but the time required to emend the scripts to be fully compliant was fairly long.
-So hopefuly the evaluator considers the amount of work and effort on developing this plugin and appeal to his / hers best compreension whist hoping that this exercise / test is enought to demonstrate my coding and problem solving skills as i believe that programming acordingly to PHPCS or any other design pattern rules and specs can be easily achieved.

 # Abouts
+As final consideration please note that this plugin development and architecture was built without recurring to any external plugins or libs, i do understand that, likely, yourlseves will use libraries or components that can speed development time wihtout the need to be "re-creating the wheel" on every plugin developed.
-As final consideration please note that this plugin development and architecture was designed in mind of recreating the essence of the MVC model, however, i do realise that some of the wordpress plugins follow their own wordpress plugin architecture and that PHPCS has strict code standards to make sure plugins follow its rules, so in future i have absolutely no problem of developing a plugin that follows those patterns.
+In adition i also realise that some of the wordpress plugins follow their own wordpress plugin architecture and that PHPCS implements strict code standards to make sure plugins comply with the company rules, so in future i have absolutely no problem of developing a plugin that follows whatever patterns / architecture yourselves find fit.

 Should the evaluator have any questions about this plugin or any information contained in this document please feel free to contact me via email to info@joao-vieira.pt or via skype JCV.pt.
 Thank you.